Two people working with clay in a pottery studio with tools and sketches on a whiteboard.

 £2,870

 Come for 5 hours a week and the 6-month plan works out at about £12 an hour.
-Even the flexible option is only £13 at that usage.
+Even the shortest 2-month plan is only £13 at that usage.

 Choose your studio →